[Novels | Characters | Gallery | Extras | Guestbook | Links]

 As he turns towards me again, his face entirely becomes bathed in confusion.

 But before he can finish speaking, I pull him into a tight, tight hug.

 You told me…you told me!

-Of course, I already knew this secret…but I never imagined…I never imagined you may ever trust me enough to share.
-Even if you are not “in love” with me, you still love me enough, trust me enough…
+Of course, I already knew this secret…yet I never imagined…I never imagined you may ever trust me enough to share.
+Even if you are not “in love” with me, you still love me enough, trust me enough…!

 I hold him for a moment longer, trying to gather what to say.